Production of Justice League (film): The "Snyder Cut" (2016–2017)

-Batman v Superman: Dawn of Justice received generally negative reviews from critics (holding a 29% approval rating and an average rating of 4.94 out of 10 on Rotten Tomatoes), while audiences gave the film a mixed reception (holding a "B" rating with CinemaScore).
-Common critiques of the film centered around its dark tone, lack of humor and slow pace.
-This reaction caused Warner Bros.
-Pictures and Snyder to re-evaluate upcoming films in the DCEU, particularly Suicide Squad, which had already wrapped principal photography, and Justice League, which was a month away from filming.
-Snyder and Terrio had always planned on having the DCEU films become progressively lighter and more positive in tone, but the reaction to Batman v Superman caused them to rewrite Justice League as even more hopeful in tone than originally planned.
-In cinematographer Fabian Wagner's first meeting with Snyder, he said he wanted to "get away from the stylized, desaturated, super-high contrast looks of other films in the franchise."
+Batman v Superman: Dawn of Justice received generally negative reviews from critics, and mixed reviews from audiences.
+Criticism centered around its dark tone, lack of humor, and slow pace.
+This caused Warner Bros. and Snyder to reevaluate upcoming DCEU films, particularly Suicide Squad and Justice League.
+As such, Snyder and Terrio's original plan to make DCEU films become progressively lighter and more positive in tone was abandoned, and the "dark and weird" Justice League was rewritten to be more light hearted.
+Snyder cited this version to be a mixture between his original idea and the light hearted tone requested by Warner Bros.

-Warner hired Jon Berg and Geoff Johns to oversee the DCEU, with their first task being to help with Justice League rewrites to make the film more hopeful and optimistic.
-Batman actor Ben Affleck was hired to help with script re-writes and also serve as executive producer on Justice League, mainly to ensure continuity between the film and The Batman, which he was expected to star in and direct at the time.
-Jeremy Irons, the actor who portrayed Alfred Pennyworth and was an outspoken critic of Batman v Superman, said the "Snyder Cut" script was simpler, smaller and more linear than its predecessor.
-The rewrites also resulted in a month delay of shooting for Justice League as it began in May instead of April as initially planned.
-Principal photography was shot entirely using 35 mm film and wrapped in December 2016.
-Months later, multiple cuts of Snyder's Justice League were shown to Warner executives, in addition to friends and family of Snyder.
+In May 2016, Warner Bros. hired Jon Berg and Geoff Johns to oversee the DCEU, including Justice League rewrites.
+Batman actor Ben Affleck was hired to rewrite and serve as an executive producer on Justice League and help ensure continuity between the film and The Batman, which he was expected to star in and direct at the time.
+Alfred Pennyworth actor Jeremy Irons said Snyder's script was simpler, smaller and more linear than Batman v Superman: Dawn of Justice.
+The rewrites resulted in delays to filming, which began in May 2016.

+Principal photography was shot entirely on 35 mm film and wrapped in December 2016.
+Months later, cuts of the film were shown to Warner Bros. executives and Snyder's friends and family.
 A final run-time and picture lock were achieved, though the cuts had incomplete VFX shots and partial audio mixing.
-Composer Tom Holkenborg completed his score for the film before stepping down.
-During an event, Snyder said that he had multiple cuts that were essentially "done", only needing "a few CG tweaks" to complete, but that it was ultimately up to Warner to release it.
-Forbes contributor and film screenwriter Mark Hughes reported that the cut was more than 90% complete, while The Telegraph cited a VFX expert as estimating that the studio would need another $30–40 million to finish the film.
+Composer Tom Holkenborg completed the film's score.
+Snyder said that the film contained multiple cuts which needed only "a few CG tweaks" and the final version would be approved by Warner Bros.
+Screenwriter Mark Hughes reported that the final cut was mostly done, while The Telegraph cited a VFX expert as estimating that the studio would need another $30–40 million to finish the film.
 This mostly finished version of Justice League is what is often referred to as the "Snyder Cut".
-Citing several members of Justice League's crew "at various levels" as his source, Kevin Smith described the state of the cut, saying:
+Citing unnamed sources of Justice League's crew "at various levels", Kevin Smith described the state of the cut as: